 You can think of RAM as your computer’s short-term memory.
 It provides temporary storage space for data and program codes that your computer is currently using.
 Your computer uses memory to launch programs, process actions, load features, and more.

-While your hard drive and RAM are both measured in gigabytes ( GB), they do very different things.
+While your hard drive and RAM are both measured in gigabytes (GB), they do very different things.
 You can think of your hard drive like your computer’s long-term memory, where all your files and programs are stored when they are not in use.
-However, all the data stored in your RAM will be erased whenever you turn off your computer.
+However, the data stored in your RAM will be erased whenever you turn off your computer.

-Your computer’s RAM works multiple times faster than the best long-term storage drives today.
+Your computer’s RAM is faster than the best long-term storage drives today.
 RAM stores commonly-used data that your programs, apps, or processes need on stand-by.
 This way, your computer’s memory can quickly pull up information and hand it over to your central processing until (CPU).

 You will need at least 2 GB of RAM to use basic programs like Microsoft Word or surf the web.
-However, you should have at least 4 GB of RAM if you want to open more than one or two tabs at once.
+However, you should have at least 4 GB of RAM if you want to use newer apps.
 You might need 8-16 GB of RAM or more if you do lots of multitasking or use intensive programs.

-Depending on what kind of computer you have, you can replace or upgrade your RAM sticks at any time.
 As a general rule, the more RAM you have, the faster your programs will run, and the more programs you can run at the same time.
-However, your computer’s memory is only one part of the equation, and your computer and operating system (OS) are only designed to handle a certain amount of RAM.
-Your computer’s overall performance will also depend on other hardware and software.
+However, your memory is only one part of the equation, and your computer’s overall performance will also depend on your other hardware and software.

-To get the best performance out of your computer, it is recommended that you purchase memory sticks in pairs with the exact same specs and from the same manufacturer.
-This is because most computers these days come with dual-channel memory slots, which allows you to use two or more RAM modules simultaneously.
+To get the best performance out of your computer, it is recommended that you always purchase memory sticks in pairs with the exact same specs.
+This is because most computers these days come with dual- or quad-channel memory slots, which will provide your memory with more channels of communication and increase data transfer speeds.

 Is 2 GB of RAM Enough?

-With 2 GB of RAM, you will have enough memory to do very basic tasks, like using Microsoft Word and Excel, open a few tabs when browsing the web, or play very low-end games.
+With 2 GB of RAM, you will have enough memory to do very basic tasks, like using Microsoft Word and Excel, opening a few tabs when browsing the web, or playing very low-end games.
 However, you can only run one or two programs at a time before your device starts slowing down.

 Keep in mind that 2 GB of memory is the minimum you need to run the 64-bit version of Windows 10.
 So, if you only have 2 GB of RAM, your computer will feel very slow and sluggish.
 For example, we used more than 2 GB of RAM on a 64-bit Windows 10 laptop without any programs running or devices connected.